gianfranco-s/ble-esp32-react-native/README.md

     ```
     npx react-native start
     ```
 4. On another terminal, run the following command to launch the app on your connected android phone (make sure it has USB debugging enabled).
-Note that this step may trigger additional dependencies downloads from Android Studio.
+Note that this step may trigger additional dependency downloads from Android Studio.
     ```
     npx react-native run-android
     ```